-The 2022 AGM of the Company was held on 15 June 2022.
+The 2022 Annual General Meeting of the Company was held on 15 June 2022.
 Resolutions 1 to 9 related to ordinary business and resolutions 10 and 11 related to the following special business:

-- to authorise the Company to make market purchases of, and to cancel or hold in treasury, up to 13,834,122 of its shares (representing approximately 13.73% of its issued shares capital at the date of the AGM notice); and - to authorise the Directors to issue up to 10,075,141 shares (representing approximately 10% of the Company's issued share capital at the date of the AGM notice) for cash as if the pre-emption rights contained in the Articles of Association did not apply.
+- to authorise the Company to make market purchases of, and to cancel or hold in treasury, up to 13,834,122 of its shares (representing approximately 13.73 per cent of its issued shares capital at the date of the AGM notice); and - to authorise the Directors to issue up to 10,075,141 shares (representing approximately 10 per cent of the Company's issued share capital at the date of the AGM notice) for cash as if the preemption rights contained in the Articles of Association did not apply.

-All resolutions put to shareholders were passed with in excess of 99% of votes cast in favour.
+All resolutions put to shareholders were passed with in excess of 99 per cent of votes cast in favour.